infantiablue/techika/src/blog/posts/2021-01-16-build-hackernews-reader-vuejs-tailwind-p2.md

 },
 ```

-We inject an icon (I just make use of the emoj for the quick implementation) for user to switch theme in the `template` section of the file `App.vue`
+We inject an icon (I just use of the emoj for the quick design) for user to switch theme in the `template` section of the file `App.vue`

 ```html
 <div class="theme-switch-wrapper">